akulij/age-passgen/README.md

 ## TODO
-[ ] output identities instead of keys (to be closer in user experience to age-keygen) [ ] piped/terminal output as raw/verbose
+[ ] piped/terminal output as raw/verbose
 [ ] handle broken pipe signal since program will so much depend on pipes